-If the power supply is operated in a different temperature range, only a reduced amount of power can be drawn.
-Otherwise, the power supply will be thermally loaded disproportionately and the device service life significantly reduced.
-This thermal load may even damage the power supply such that it is no longer operational.
+If the LED power supply is operated in a different temperature range, only a reduced amount of power can be drawn.
+Otherwise, the LED power supply will be thermally loaded disproportionately and the device service life significantly reduced.
+This thermal load may even damage the LED power supply to the extent that it is no longer operational.

-Figure 25 Output power depending on the ambient temperature
+Figure 27 Output power depending on the ambient temperature